matheusvxf/matheusvxf.github.io/_pages/about.md

 Past Events
 ---------------

-* Feb 28 and March 1, 2023: I presenting "Transparency and Security via Algorithmic Economics" at Tufts University, Medford, MA.
+* Feb 28 and March 1, 2023: I presented "Transparency and Security via Algorithmic Economics" at Tufts University, Medford, MA.

 * Feb 20, 2023: I presented "Transparency and Security via Algorithmic Economics" at The University of Sydney.